RookieRed/histologie/README.md

 I strongly advice you to change those credentials, or to create your own admin account before deleting this one, when you first logged into the application.

+#### Migrate database

+If you want to migrate your current database to the MySQL service, you need to :

+ * Export your current database as a `.sql` file
+ * Put it inside the  `bdd/` folder
+ * Run the previous command by replacing the `empty-scheme.sql` file by your's